 Vegetative Barrier and Urban Greening projects use natural solutions to mitigate air quality impacts.
 Projects may include planting trees or vegetative barriers in the community in order to reduce emissions and provide several key co-benefits.
-Under strategies 3.A Urban Greening and 3.B Installation of Vegetative Barriers Around Sources of Community Concern, the CERP proposes to identify areas where these projects could be implemented and fund Vegetative Barrier/Urban Greening projects throughout the Arvin/Lamont community.
+Under strategies UG.1 Increased Urban Greening and Forestry and VB.1 Incentive Program for the Installation of Vegetative Barriers Around/Near Sources of Concern, the CERP proposes to identify areas where these projects could be implemented and fund Vegetative Barrier/Urban Greening projects throughout the Stockton community.

-While the major benefit of Urban Greening projects is greenhouse gas (GHG) reductions, Vegetative Barrier and Urban Greening projects can also reduce criteria air pollutant (CAP) emissions by improving local air quality and in protecting sensitive communities.
+While the main benefit of Urban Greening projects is greenhouse gas (GHG) reductions, Vegetative Barrier and Urban Greening projects can also reduce criteria air pollutant (CAP) emissions.
 Particulate matter (PM) and oxides of nitrogen (NOx) emissions are expected to decrease as a result of Vegetative Barrier/Urban Greening.
 According to the U.S. EPA, when properly designed, Vegetative Barriers are beneficial in reducing near-road air pollution, either alone or in combination with solid noise barriers.
 Factors to be considered when designing Vegetative Barriers include, but are not limited to, vegetation height, thickness, porosity, seasonal effects, air emissions of plant species, pollution and stress resistance, maintenance, and roadway safety.
 A full list of design considerations can be found in EPA's Recommendations for Constructing Roadside Vegetation Barriers to Improve Near-Road Air Quality attached as Exhibit A.